aesara-devs/aesara/doc/extending/extending_aesara.rst

 or :func:`make_thunk`.

   :func:`make_node` method creates an Apply node representing the application of the ``Op`` on the inputs provided.
-This method is reponsible for three things:
+This method is responsible for three things:

     - it first checks that the input ``Variable``s types are compatible with the current ``Op``.
 If the ``Op`` cannot be applied on the provided